CraftsmantechDoc/product-docs/docs/Scripting/Network Synchronization Structure and Mechanics.md

 > Objects with their "Network Status" set to "Client" will only be created on the client side.
 They will not be created on the server side and will not be synchronized.

-Objects like special effects, item models, and UI resources are often set to "Client".
+Objects like special effects, item models, and UI assets are often set to "Client".

 These objects are generally only needed for local rendering, playback, determination, etc.